Employer of Record

 Types of Employment Contracts

-- Accidental Contract (Article 53, Supreme Decree No. 003-97-TR): This type of contract is used for situations where temporary, unforeseen, or exceptional work is required, not falling within the regular business operations.
-The accidental nature of the work defines the short-term need, and the contract can be renewed up to five years.
+• Accidental Contract (Article 53, Supreme Decree No. 003-97-TR): This type of contract is used for situations where temporary, unforeseen, or exceptional work is required, not falling within the regular business operations.
+The accidental nature of the work defines the short-term need, and the contract can be renewed up to the legal maximum framework for temporary contracts.

-- Temporary Contract for Market Needs (Article 54, Supreme Decree No. 003-97-TR): Employers can hire employees on a temporary basis when there is a substantial increase in production due to market demand.
+• Temporary Contract for Market Needs (Article 54, Supreme Decree No. 003-97-TR): Employers can hire employees on a temporary basis when there is a substantial increase in production due to market demand.
 While the tasks may be part of the company’s regular operations, they cannot be covered by permanent staff.
-These contracts are typically valid for a period of up to two years.
+These contracts are typically valid for a period of up to five years within the general legal cap for subject-to-modality contracts.

-- Business Conversion Contract (Article 57, Supreme Decree No. 003-97-TR): This contract is applicable when a business undergoes changes such as a shift in operations, expansion, or introduction of new technology.
-It helps companies adapt to technological or procedural shifts and is usually limited to a maximum duration of six months.
+• Business Conversion Contract (Article 57, Supreme Decree No. 003-97-TR): This contract is applicable when a business undergoes changes such as a shift in operations, expansion, or introduction of new technology.
+It helps companies adapt to technological or procedural shifts and is usually subject to the legal limits established for this modality.

-- Contract for Specific Work or Service (Article 64, Supreme Decree No. 003-97-TR): A contract for specific work or service is used when the task to be completed is clearly defined, and its duration is based on the completion of the specific work.
+• Contract for Specific Work or Service (Article 63 and related provisions, Supreme Decree No. 003-97-TR): A contract for specific work or service is used when the task to be completed is clearly defined, and its duration is based on the completion of the specific work.
 The contract ends once the work or service has been completed.

 General Contract Conditions